jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/seventh-month/MinistryAndOversightReport.md

     end.)

-3. Mission Statement: The mission statement, after discussion, was approved and is attached to this report for the business meeting’s information.
+3. Mission Statement: The mission statement, after discussion, was approved and is attached to this report for the business meeting's information.

 4. Status of Phone Calls: Phone calls are still in process.
 Our